Solving multivariate polynomial systems and an invariant from commutative algebra: Preliminaries

 \section{Preliminaries}

 In this section we introduce the basic notations and terminology from commutative algebra that we need in the rest of the paper.
-All the definitions and the proofs of the results that we quote here can be found with expanded details in the books \cite{KR00}, \cite{KR05}, \cite{KR16}, and \cite{CLO07}.
+All the definitions and the proofs of the results that we quote here are extensively covered in the books \cite{KR00}, \cite{KR05}, \cite{KR16}, and \cite{CLO07}.